TakaJoki-Mike/Portfolio/README.md

 3. Select the appropriate testing type, justify selection, create & manage test docs.
 Enter and prioritize test cases in TMS, detect bugs, and generate TMS reports.

 **Project solution:**

-- User-story - The teacher can schedule personal events to serve as reminders for their own meetings.

 - After conducting an analysis of the scheduling system, a decomposition was created.